jech/galene/galene.md

 ### Buttons

 There are up to three buttons at the top.
-The most important is The *Enable*/*Disable* button, which switches on or off both the camera and the microphone.
+The most important is the *Enable*/*Disable* button, which switches on or off both the camera and the microphone.